stevengogogo/GensJulia/docs/juliapkgs/devtools.md

 ### Atom

-!> The deelopment is shifted to Julia VSCode.
+> The development is shifted to Julia VSCode.
 Juno (Julia in Atom) is currently in maintenance mode.

 - [Atom.jl](https://github.com/JunoLab/Atom.jl) : Julia Client for Atom.
 Maintenance-only mode.
 - [atom-language-julia](https://github.com/JuliaLang/atom-language-julia) : A Julia language support package for the Atom editor.